hantsy/jakartaee9-servlet-starter-boilerplate/docs/build.md

 </dependency>
 ```

-In the Jersey 3.0, it is still dependent on HK2 which a small IOC container, and `jersey-media-json-binding` provides JSON searialzation and desearialization through Jakarta JSON binding.
+Jersey 3.0 is still dependent on HK2 which a small IOC container, and `jersey-media-json-binding` provides JSON searialzation and desearialization through Jakarta JSON binding.

 The Jersey support will be initialized when the Servlet container is starting up.